Christina Katrakis: Early life and education

 Christina became a model of the Berehynia statue on the Independence Monument in Kyiv, which was made by her father Anatoliy Kushch.
 The statue is made of cast bronze and weighs about 20 tons.

 At the age of ten, Katrakis moved to Chicago in the USA with her parents.
 Her father received a request to create a monument in Chicago.

 From 1992 to 1993, Katrakis studied at the English International Institute for Foreign Languages and Diplomacy in Washington.
-From 1993 to 1994, she continued her studies at St. Nicholas Catholic School in Chicago.
-Katrakis also studied in parallel at the specialized school “Glen Eco” in Maryland.
+From 1993 to 1994, she continued her studies at St. Nicholas Catholic School.
+In Maryland, Katrakis concurrently attended the specialist school "Glen Eco."

 From 1994 to 1998, she studied in Kyiv at the Shevchenko State Art School.
 From 1996 to 1998, she also studied arts, art history and anatomy in Italy and France (Lorenzo di Medici' Academy in Florence and Sorbonne University in Paris).
 From 1998 to 2000, Katrakis studied at the National Academy of Visual Arts and Architecture in Kyiv.

 In 2002, Christina received a Bachelor of Arts and Bachelor of Fine Arts degrees from Arkansas State University.
 In 2003, she received a Master's degree from the same university.
 In 2005, Katrakis defended her thesis at the University of Memphis.
 From 2004 to 2006, Katrakis taught drawing, structural drawing/anatomy, painting, and watercolor, defended her thesis, terminal degree in Arts and History (PHD equivalent) at the University of Memphis.

 During an interview with the CBC and in social media posts on January 31, 2022, an emotional Katrakis appealed to the West to send soldiers to fight 'shoulder to shoulder' with Ukrainians against Russia.
 She compared the situation of her fellow Ukrainians to that of the Jews in World War II, saying, 'Brothers and sisters - How is it to watch us die on New Year?!
 Are you ready to stand shoulder to shoulder against this universal terror or will you simply continue to watch us die defending You?!'